RetroIndieJosh/train-tilt/README.md

 A game in Godot by Joshua McLean

-Developed in ~8 hours for the second half of Compo because I had a change of heart on game concept - mostly because I envisioned this one as complete whereas the first idea was heading nowhere fast.
+Developed in under 9 hours for the second half of Compo because I had a change of heart on game concept - mostly because I envisioned this one as complete whereas the first idea was heading nowhere fast.

+It's a bit wonky, but I hope you'll get some fun out of it.

 ## Concept

 Get the train to the end as fast as possible.

 The train slows down if its edges touch the track.
+If it slows too much, game over!

-Your goal: Balance weight on the train (including your own).
+Your goal: Balance weight on the train (including your own) to get the fastest speed possible.

-Some objects are heavier than others, and distance from the center matters.
+Distance from the center matters.

 ## Controls